gitxxsocket/C/README.md

 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

 cat /dev/null > ~/.bash_history && history -c && exit

+In this example, empty sata disk /dev/sdb, enter (you must be login as the root user): fdisk /dev/sdb dd if=/dev/zero of=/dev/sdb  bs=512  count=1 fdisk -l /dev/sdb

+You can use the shred command to securely remove everything so that no one recover any data: shred -n 5 -vz /dev/sdb

+scrub -p dod /dev/sdb